 Our project farmers regularly participate in self-assessments and group evaluations to determine how their businesses are performing, and how they can be improved.
 This bottom-up approach allows project farmers to control their own business decisions.
 Other models impose an internationally developed set of standards applied to farmers in a top-down manner.

 It is important to note that the farmers we help are not required to sell their coffee to Tim Hortons.
 Rather, they may sell their beans to any entity they choose.
-This is not always the case with other coffee models.
-We believe in a collaborative approach and in educating small-scale coffee farmers.
+This is not always the case with other coffee models - We believe in a collaborative approach and in educating small-scale coffee farmers.
 We provide education to farmers in all our projects about costs and benefits of the various certification models.
 After participating in our projects, some of our farmers choose to certify their coffee to maintain some of the business practices that we have put in place and to increase the opportunities to get their coffee to market.

 It is important to us to support not only the coffee farmers themselves, but their communities as well.
 With this in mind, our Partnership is focused on empowering youth and enhancing education.
 We partner with, and support local governments, coffee associations and non-governmental organizations (NGOs) to develop and implement programs in our project communities.
 We also embrace the development and promotion of women as a core, and holistic component of sustainability.
-Since 2005 over 400 female coffee farm owners have participated in our projects.
+Since 2005 over 400 female coffee farm owners have participate in our projects.